Emmehehe/CustomDifficultyModForDeltarune/README.md

 ## What options do?
 #### Damage Multi
 Multiply all incoming damage by this value.
-- Default: 100%
 - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.
 - For weird attacks that deal damage as a percentage of the current HP, instead uses exponential logic to determine damage scaling. e.g. An attack that normally does 50% of your HP in vanilla, instead does 70.7% with double damage, and 25% with half damage.
 The calculation is thus: `dmgratio = vanilladmgratio^(1/dmgmulti)`.
 - For any damage over time effects, either tick faster, or apply more damage, or combination of both - where appropriate - proportionate with the multiplier that has been set.

+#### Hit.All
+When switched on, hits that target a single character instead hits the entire party.
+- For no-hit runs, combine this setting with `Damage Multi=INF`.

+#### I-Frames
+Multiply the number of i-frames received after damage by this value.

+#### TP Gain
+Multiply TP gain from all sources (except item use) by this value.

+#### Battle Rewards
+Multiply post-battle rewards by this value.

 #### Down Deficit
 When a party member is downed, their HP is set to -50% max HP.
 This option lets you override that.

-- Default: 50%
+#### Downed Regen
+When downed, party members regen 12.5% max HP every turn.
+This option lets you override that.

 #### Victory Res
 When a battle is won, all downed party members are healed up to 12.5% max HP.
 This option lets you override that.
-- Default: 12.5%
 - OFF: Can also be switched off entirely by reducing past 0%.

-#### Downed Regen
-When downed, party members regen 12.5% max HP every turn.
-This option lets you override that.
-- Default: 12.5%

-#### Hit.All
-When switched on, hits that target a single character instead hits the entire party.
-- Default: OFF
-- For no-hit runs, combine this setting with `Damage Multi=INF`.
-- Warning: This option has not had a thorough test.
-I've only tested one or two encounters per chapter.

 <details>
   <summary><strong>CHAPTER 3 SPOILERS...</strong></summary>